r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>This final stack frame is always there; it holds the variables we defined outside the functions in our code.
-What it <em>doesn't</em> hold is the variables that were in the various stack frames.
-If we try to get the value of <code>temp</code> after our functions have finished running, Python tells us that there's no such thing:</p>
+<p>This final stack frame is always there;
+it holds the variables we defined outside the functions in our code.
+What it <em>doesn&#39;t</em> hold is the variables that were in the various stack frames.
+If we try to get the value of <code>temp</code> after our functions have finished running, Python tells us that there&#39;s no such thing:</p>
 </div>